 The only part of the hot saw that is still chainsaw is the chain.
 Instead of the 3/8” chain common on STIHL work saws, hot saws run either .404 chain or 1/2” chain from the work saws of the 1950s and life in the big timber.
 The larger chain is stronger and has a larger tooth to keep a load on the more powerful motor.
 Chains are hand filed for each motor and wood species to keep the chips flowing and cookies dropping.

 With so little chainsaw left, hotsaws are often the source of heartache.
 The motors are tuned to run on the ragged edge, producing maximum power to make fast cuts.
 Sometimes they do not start immediately.
-This can be due to of a weather change, something shaking loose on the ride to the contest, or the motor wearing connections out since it is no longer riding safely in the dirt bike frame.
+This can be due to weather change, something shaking loose on the ride to the contest, or the motor wearing connections out since it is no longer riding safely in the dirt bike frame.
 Many stressful moments pass before the scream of a clean start gives the lumberjacks hope they are going to be able to make a successful run.
 At the same time, after a good warm up, with the decompression buttons depressed and the starter cord wrapped, there is nothing but silence waiting for the starters gun.
 Then, hammering 60 horsepower through a down cut, up cut and down cut in 5.5 seconds is one of the sweetest feelings in the sport.